2024-2025 Edition

 CLST118 The Fall of Rome and Other Stories

 The fifth-century fall of Rome to barbarian invaders is an idea that slowly crystallized over time.
 This course will examine the birth and development of this "fall"--one of the most persistent stories in history--using the very texts in which it was first articulated.
-We will work with selections from a range of authors--Suetonius, Eusebius of Caesarea, Ammianus Marcellinus, Augustine of Hippo, Jordanes, Procopius of Caesarea and many others--to connect the fall of Rome with other attempts to explain catastrophe and change.
+We will work with selections from a range of authors--Suetonius, Eusebius of Caesarea, Ammianus Marcellinus, Augustine of Hippo, Jordanes, Procopius of Caesarea and many other--to connect the fall of Rome with other attempts to explain catastrophe and change.
 The course will conclude by surveying the persistence of the fall of Rome as an idea, through the medieval, early modern, and modern periods, right into contemporary discourse.

 Offering: Crosslisting